-Keyman Insurance protects your business against the loss of a key member of staff should they die or suffer a critical illness.
-It will pay out a cash lump sum into the business so the company can cope with any turbulence during such a loss.
-It can help with:
+Keyman Insurance protects your business from the loss of a key employee due to death or critical illness.
+It pays out a cash lump sum into the business so the company can cope with any turbulence such a loss causes.
+For example, it can help with:

-The below is a general guide to HMRC’s taxation of Key Person Cover, although if there’s any doubt you should always check with your accountant and / or your local tax office.
+The below is a general guide to how HMRC taxes Key Person Cover.
+However, if there’s any doubt you should always check with your accountant and / or your local tax office.

-How Key Man Insurance is taxed is a complicated business governed by a set of guidelines laid out more than 70 years ago known as the Anderson Rules.
+How HMRC taxes Key Man Insurance is complicated.
+It’s governed largely by a set of guidelines laid out more than 70 years ago known as the Anderson Rules.

-One of these guidelines is the ‘wholly and exclusively test‘, which is one of the major factors in deciding whether or not you pay tax on Keyman Insurance premiums.
+One of these guidelines is the ‘wholly and exclusively test‘.
+This represents one of the major factors that decides whether or not you pay tax on Keyman Insurance premiums.

-The wholly and exclusively test looks at whether the payout from the policy will be ‘wholly and exclusively for the purposes of the company’s trade’, i.e. solely for the benefit of the business.
+The test examines whether the payout from the policy will be ‘wholly and exclusively for the purposes of the company’s trade’, i.e. solely for the benefit of the business.
 If so, premiums are typically a tax-deductible business expense against the company’s corporation tax bill.

-Where a policy would benefit the company shareholder the purpose of the policy fails the ‘wholly and exclusively’ test and premiums are therefore unlikely to be eligible for corporation tax relief.
+However, where a policy benefits the company shareholder, the purpose of the policy fails the ‘wholly and exclusively’ test.
+Premiums are therefore unlikely to be eligible for corporation tax relief.

 According to HMRC’s Business Income Manual at BIM45530: